stratsco/vestige/CONTRIBUTING.md

 ##The basic workflow is as follows:

-- Add you feature/fix to GitHub Issues (assuming if does not already exist)
+- Add your feature/fix to GitHub Issues (assuming if does not already exist)
 - Fork the repo then clone in to your local machine `git clone git@github.com:your-username/vestige.git`
 - Get vestige running on your local machine
 - Run the tests (use the `rake` command)